-Lisa Baldissera has worked in curatorial roles in public art galleries in Western Canada since 1999, including as Senior Curator at Contemporary Calgary (2014-16) and as Chief Curator at the Mendel Art Gallery in Saskatoon (2012-14).
-She was Curator of Contemporary Art at the Art Gallery of Greater Victoria from 1999 to 2009, where she produced more than fifty exhibitions of local, Canadian, and international artists.
-She holds MFAs in Creative Writing (UBC) and Art (University of Saskatchewan) and a PhD from Goldsmiths College, University of London.
-Baldissera has served on contemporary art juries across Canada and internationally, including the Alvin Balkind Curator's Prize (The Doris and Jack Shadbolt Foundation), the Canada Council for the Arts, the Saskatchewan Arts Board, the Royal Bank of Canada Canadian Painting Competition, the Hnatyshyn Foundation Visual Arts Awards, the Sobey Art Award, the British Columbia Arts Council, the Prix Pierre-Prince-de-Monaco, and as a guest of the British Arts Council outreach program.
+Baldissera was previously chief curator at the Mendel Art Gallery in Saskatoon (2012-14).
+She holds an MFA in creative writing from the University of British Columbia and an MFA in art from the University of Saskatchewan.
+She was curator of contemporary art at the Art Gallery of Greater Victoria (1999-2009), where she produced more than fifty exhibitions of local, Canadian, and international artists.
+She has served on contemporary-art juries across Canada, including for the Saskatchewan Arts Board, the RBC Canadian Painting Competition, The Hnatyshyn Foundation, the Sobey Art Award, and the British Columbia Arts Council.